stateful/docs.runme.dev/docs/guide/k8s-secret.md

 # **Securing and Automating Kubernetes Secrets with Runme and SOPS/Sealed Secrets**

-As a DevOps or site reliability engineer, you have probably come across the need to store sensitive information such as API keys, passwords, and tokens within the Kubernetes cluster, and as such, you resorted to using Kubernetes secrets.

-Handling sensitive information and keys in itself is a risk, most often as DevOps and SRE engineers you have probably had not only to handle but store sensitive data like API keys, passwords, or tokens within your Kubernetes cluster.
-If you're nodding along, then you're likely resorted to using Kubernetes secrets.
+Handling sensitive information and keys in itself is a risk, especially as DevOp and site reliability engineer tasked with not only to handling but storing sensitive data like API keys, passwords, or tokens within your Kubernetes cluster.
+If you are nodding along, then you have likely resorted to using Kubernetes secrets.

-Before our sensitive information is stored as Kubernetes secrets, keeping them as plain text is a huge risk, as they could easily get compromised leading to data breaches or unauthorized access, so we need to encrypt them before deploying them to the cluster.
+Before storing sensitive information as Kubernetes secrets, saving them as plain text is a huge risk, as they could easily get compromised leading to data breaches or unauthorized access.
+Therefore, we need to encrypt them before deploying them to the cluster.

-In this guide, we will walk you through how you can secure Kubernetes secrets and also automate this process to create a source of truth and save more time using Runme and SOPS/Sealed Secrets.
+In this guide, we will show you how to secure Kubernetes secrets and automate this process using Runme and SOPS/Sealed Secrets, making your documentation the source of truth and saving you more time.

 ## What is Runme?